ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 Future Study
 ^^^^^^^^^^^^

-The student is encouraged to convert `Exercise 5.1 <http://ros-industrial.github.io/industrial_training/_source/session5/Building-a-Perception-Pipeline.html>`__ into callable functions and further refine the filtering operations.
+For an extra challenge, you can convert the remaining filters from Exercise 5.1 into callable functions and add options to call them in your service and Python node.

-Furthermore, for simplicity, the python code was repeated for each filtering instance.
-The student is encouraged to create a loop to handle the publishing instead of repeating large chunks of code.
-The student can also leverage the full functionality of the parameter handling instead of just using defaults, can set those from python.
-There are several more filtering operations not outlined here, if the student wants practice creating those function calls.
+Additionally, the Python code was repeated for each filtering intance for simplicity.
+Another option is to create a loop or function to replace the repeated chunks of code.
+Feel free to play around with these options to better refine your code.